pathak-arpita/Pixelmindit-Company/README.md

 3.  **Start the Development Server:**
     To **start the application in development mode**, execute:
     `npm run dev`
-    Then, open your web browser and go to `http://localhost:3000` to view the app.
+    Then, open your web browser and go to `http://localhost:5173` to view the app.

 4.  **Create a Production Build:**
     If you want to **create a production-ready build** of the application, first run:
     `npm run build`
-    After the build is complete, you can serve the optimized app by running:
-    `npm start`

 <br><br>